violetzxd/T-DDSTGCN/README.md

 # Robustness Testing for Autonomous Driving in Urban Environments

 This repository accompanies the ASE 2025 submission:
-**"Robustness Testing for Autonomous Driving Systems in Urban Environments: A Regional Scenario-Based Approach"**.
+**"Robustness ADS Testing in Urban Environments: A Regional Scenario-Based Approach"**.

 ## 🚘 Overview